Hein Roethof

-Hendrik Jan (Hein) Rutten meergenaamd Roethof (23 November 1921, in Utrecht – 15 January 1996, in Utrecht) was a Dutch journalist and politician.
+Hendrik Jan (Hein) Rutten meergenaamd Roethof (23 November 1921, in Utrecht – 15 January 1996, in Utrecht) was a Dutch journalist and politician who served as a member of the Dutch House of Representatives from 1969 to 1982 and from 1986 to 1989.

+Early life

 He completed his secondary education at the Utrecht HBS.
 Roethof read Law of the Dutch East Indies at Utrecht University from 1940 to 1945, from which he received his PhD in 1951.

 After the Second World War he moved to the Dutch East Indies, where he was a civil servant from October 1945 to March 1946.
 He then worked for two years at the Government Information Service in Batavia.
 In 1948 he turned to journalism and was an assistant editor-in-chief of a newspaper for half a year.
-He then returned to the Netherlands to work at Dutch newspaper Nieuwe Rotterdamsche Courant.
-From 1951 to 1958 he was editor for Dutch news and from 1964 parliamentary editor.
+He then returned to the Netherlands to work at Dutch newspaper Nieuwe Rotterdamsche Courant (NRC).
+From 1951 to 1958 he was editor and from 1958 to 1964 parliamentary editor for the NRC.

 Beside his work he was chairman of JOVD, the youth section of Dutch conservative-liberal party VVD.
-Because of his progressive political ideas he broke away from the VVD and in 1964 he joined the social-democratic PvdA.
+Because of his progressive political ideas he helped found the Liberal Democratic Centre, a group of progressive-minded VVD members who wanted Henk Korthals to succeed Pieter Oud as party leader.
+When Edzo Toxopeus became leader instead, Roethof broke away from the VVD and in 1964 he joined the social-democratic PvdA.